Orange County Community Housing Corp

 Background Statement

 The Orange County Community Housing Corporation (OCCHC) was founded in 1977 when members of the League of Women Voters, Orange County Fair Housing Council and County of Orange housing committee came together with a vision to meet the housing needs for the working poor.
-Today, we celebrate 45+ years of service and thousands of families that have been housed from homelessness by OCCHC and those continuing to break their very own cycle of poverty through affordable housing and education.
+Today, we celebrate nearly 50 years of service, thousands of families that have been housed from homelessness by OCCHC, and those continuing to break the cycle of poverty through affordable housing and education.

 The values and principles guide OCCHC/SteppingUP’s work include: